PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 Project Overview & Background
 This project analyzes the claims of Ubuntu Insurance Ltd. who is facing:
-• Increasing claim costs
+- Increasing claim costs
-• Suspected fraudulent claims
+- Suspected fraudulent claims
-• Low customer retention
+- Low customer retention
-• The tools used:
+- The tools used:
-• SQL (Databricks)
+- SQL (Databricks)
-• Power BI (Dashboard)
+- Power BI (Dashboard)
-• Power Point (Presentation)
+- Power Point (Presentation)

 The insurance dataset was uploaded onto Databricks and was processed using SQL in a notebook The dataset was used to create a table in a database using SQL Data Exploration Questions
 The Following questions were answered in the data exploration notebook:

-❑Total number of customers
+- Total number of customers
-❑Total number of policies
+- Total number of policies
-❑Total number of claims
+- Total number of claims
-❑Total claim amount
+- Total claim amount
-❑Claims by policy type
+- Claims by policy type
-❑Average claim amount per policy type
+- Average claim amount per policy type
-❑Number of fraud vs non-fraud claims
+- Number of fraud vs non-fraud claims
-❑Top 5 highest claim amounts
+- Top 5 highest claim amounts
-❑Claims per location
+- Claims per location
-❑Claims trend over time
+- Claims trend over time

 Dashboard and Insights
 A Power BI Dashboard was built to visualize and summarize the insights from the cleaned table dataset